 Should social media replace a website?

-NO!
+Social shopping continues to rise, along with the use of mobile devices to search the internet for a company’s website!
 Just because your boutique business can sell online by way of social media platforms does not mean your business should go without a website!

 Why?
 A few reasons, actually!

-Posted In: Social Media and Digital Marketing
+Posted In: Social Media and Digital Marketing, Business